 There are some instances where the rear driver is not the one responsible for causing the accident:

 - The driver in front accelerated in reverse

 - Taillights on the front car are not working

 - A vehicle is stopped in the middle of the road

-Either way, your safest bet is to speak with San Diego Personal Injury Attorneys and listen to their advice.
+Either way, your safest bet is to speak with Los Angeles Personal Injury Lawyers and listen to their advice.
 They want what is best for you, which is why they will help you secure your settlement in a timely manner.